Our mission: To promote, protect and preserve hunting and the shooting sports.

 The economic growth America's firearms and ammunition industry has experienced over the years has been nothing short of remarkable.
 Over the past couple of years, the industry's growth has been driven by an unprecedented number of Americans choosing to exercise their fundamental right to keep and bear arms and purchase a firearm and ammunition.

-During difficult economic times and high unemployment rates nationally, our industry has grown and created over 37,130 new, well-paying jobs over the past two years.
+During difficult economic times and high unemployment rates nationally, our industry has grown and created about 30,000 new, well-paying jobs over the past three years.
 Our industry is proud to be one of the bright spots in this economy.

 Take a look for yourself and see the impact we have nationally and on your home state.

-United States companies that manufacture, distribute and sell sporting firearms, ammunition and supplies are an important part of the country's economy.
-Manufacturers of firearms, ammunition and supplies, along with the companies that sell and distribute these products, provide well paying jobs in America and pay significant amounts in tax to the state and Federal governments.
+United States companies that manufacture, distribute, and sell sporting firearms, ammunition and suppliers are an important part of the country's economy.
+Manufacturers of firearms, ammunition, and supplies, along with companies that sell and distribute these products, provide well paying jobs in America and pay significant amounts in tax to the state and Federal governments.

-Economic Impact of the Sporting Arms and Ammunition Industry in the U.S.
+Economic Impact of the Sporting Arms and Ammunition Industry in the United States

-These are good jobs, paying an average of $47,280 in wages and benefits.
-And today, every job is important.
-In fact, in the United States the unemployment rate has reached 8.2 percent.
-This means that there are already 12,271,000 people trying to find jobs in the state and collecting unemployment benefits.
+These are good jobs, paying an average of $50,423 in wages and benefits.
+And today every job is important.
+In fact, workers in the United States face an unemployment rate of about 5 percent.
+This means that there are already nearly 8 million people trying to find jobs in the nation and collecting unemployment benefits.

 The Economic Benefit of the Industry Spreads Throughout the Country

-Not only does the manufacture and sale of firearms and hunting supplies create good jobs in the United States but the industry also contributes to the economy as a whole.
-In fact, in 2012 the firearms and ammunition industry was responsible for as much as $33.36 billion in total economic activity in the country.
+Not only does the manufacture and sale of firearms, ammunition, shooting and hunting supplies create good jobs in the United States but the industry also contributes to the economy as a whole.
+In fact, in 2016 the firearms and ammunition industry was responsible for as much as $51.3 billion in total economic activity in the country.

-This is in addition to over $2.50 billion in Federal business taxes and $488.00 million in Federal excise taxes.
+3 This is in addition to over $838.06 million in federal excise taxes.